April 6th 2022 15:00 – 18:00 at Crowne Plaza

 The OECD Global Taxation Initiative which was agreed at the G7 Summit and 137 countries coupled with the summer initiative of the European Commission’s paper on “Communication for Business fit for taxation in the 21st Century” have brought forth developments that need to be examined.

-Together with Member Company TAXAND we will be looking at the following topics that underlay the above developments:
+We scrutinized at the following topics that underlay the above developments:

 (1) Pillar Two Model Rules, released on 20 December 2021, are part of the Two-Pillar Solution to address the tax challenges of the digitalization of the economy that was agreed by 137 member jurisdictions of the OECD/G20 Inclusive Framework on BEPS and endorsed by the G20 Finance Ministers and Leaders in October.
 Taxpayers in scope (more than EUR 750 million in consolidated revenues) of the rules calculate their effective tax rate for each jurisdiction where they operate, and pay top-up tax for the difference between their effective tax rate (not nominal rate) per jurisdiction and the 15% minimum rate.
 It is expected that Pillar Two will come into domestic legislation during 2022, to be effective in 2023.